OathPros/COMP3/source/index.rst

 GNOME User Interface Guidelines
 ===============================

-The GNOME Human Interface Guidelines are the primary design resource for those creating software for the GNOME platform.
-They are primarily indended for application designers and developers, but are relevant to anyone wanting to familize themselves with the GNOME platform.
+The GNOME Human Interface Guidelines are the primary design resource for those creating software with the GNOME development platform.
+They are primarily indended for application designers and developers, but are relevant to anyone wanting to familize themselves with GNOME UX.

 Platform Definition
 -------------------